flixOpt/flixOpt/README.md

 # flixOpt
 vector based energy and material flow optimization framework in python
+- in progress- do not hesitate to contact @baumbude
 ## introduction
 **flixOpt** is an vector based optimization framework creating and solving mixed-integer programming problems (MILP).
 It is created with focus of energy flows but can be used for material flows as well.